-- > Ensuring that staff (including temporary staff) and volunteers are informed of our systems which support safeguarding, including this policy, as part of their induction - > Communicating this policy to parents when their child joins the school and via the school website - > Ensuring that the DSL has appropriate time, funding, training and resources, and that there is always adequate cover if the DSL is absent - > Ensuring that all staff undertake appropriate safeguarding and child protection training and update this regularly - Acting as the 'case manager' in the event of an allegation of abuse made against another member of staff or volunteer, where appropriate. - Ensuring the relevant staffing ratios are met, where applicable - > Following the Early Years Framework and making specific safeguarding arrangements to support some of our most vulnerable pupils - Making sure each child in Nursery provisions are assigned a key person - Ensuring that the use of photographic images policy is in effect - Adults to be aware of signs of abuse that may not come from disclosures particularly for our youngest children who may not be able/ready to communicate
+- Ensuring that staff (including temporary staff) and volunteers are informed of our systems which support safeguarding, including this policy, as part of their induction - Communicating this policy to parents when their child joins the school and via the school website - Ensuring that the DSL has appropriate time, funding, training and resources, and that there is always adequate cover if the DSL is absent - Ensuring that all staff undertake appropriate safeguarding and child protection training and update this regularly - Acting as the 'case manager' in the event of an allegation of abuse made against another member of staff or volunteer, where appropriate. - Ensuring the relevant staffing ratios are met, where applicable - Following the Early Years Framework and making specific safeguarding arrangements to support some of our most vulnerable pupils - Making sure each child in Nursery provisions are assigned a key person - Ensuring that the use of photographic images policy is in effect - Oversee the safe use of technology, mobile phones and cameras in the setting.

+Adults to be aware of signs of abuse that may not come from disclosures particularly for our youngest children who may not be able/ready to communicate